Foundations Module 3 · Command Line Basics

 Type pwd and press Enter.

-You’ll see something like /home/user — that’s your current location (your “home” directory).
+You’ll see /home/user — that’s your current location (your “home” directory).
+Think of it as the address of the room you’re standing in.

 TRY ITPrint your current working directory